Structures with Small Orbit Growth: Consequences for Constraint Satisfaction

 Add a constant $\pi(c)$ to $\fb'$ for each of the new constants $c$ and let $\fb$ be the structure obtained in this way.
 The proof of Corollary~\ref{add_constants_ru} shows that $\fb \in \unary^*$.
 Then $\pi \colon \fc \to \fb$ is a finite cover.
 Therefore, $\fc \in \fcover(\unary^*)$.
-Moreover, the $\nabla(\fc)$-classes are the orbits of $\fc$ and orbits in model-complete cores are primitive positive definable~\cite{Cores-Journal}. \end{proof} It can be shown using the universal-algebraic approach to constraint satisfaction that if $\fc \in \fcover(\set)$ and $\Delta(\fc)$ is primitive positive definable then $\csp(\fc)$ is either in P or NP-complete.
+Moreover, the $\nabla(\fc)$-classes are the orbits of $\fc$ and orbits in model-complete cores are primitive positive definable~\cite{Cores-Journal}. \end{proof} It can be shown using the universal-algebraic approach to constraint satisfaction that if $\fc \in \fcover(\reduct(\unary))$ then $\csp(\fc)$ is either in P or NP-complete.
 This lies beyond the scope of this article, but will appear elsewhere.